 Green in Real Life - The Early Years

-When Green in Real Life first started, it was created and hosted on Google’s free Blogger platform (greeninreallife.blogspot.com) using a free Blogger template that I incrementally tweaked and customised over the years to suit my needs.
+When Green in Real Life first started, it was created and hosted on Google’s free Blogger platform (greeninreallife.blogspot.com) using a free Blogger template that I incrementally customised over the years to suit my needs.
 As time went on, the blog grew and I wanted more flexibility over formatting and sharing.
-With some trepidation, I took the big step of changing the entire construct of our website, from branding to platform (currently ongoing).
-I don’t regret starting with Blogger – it’s a great tool (especially if you learn a little bit of coding) and free is hard to beat as a start-up, but it is painful transitioning.
+With some trepidation, I took the big step of changing the entire construct, from branding to platform.
+I don’t regret starting with Blogger.
+It’s a great tool (especially if you learn a little bit of coding) and free is hard to beat as a start-up, but it is painful transitioning.
 If you dream of growing big, perhaps you’d like to start with bigger boots and grow into them, if your budget allows.

 Green in Real Life - Current Website

-When Green in Real Life outgrew its old construct, I decided to make a switch not only to a custom domain, but to rebuild and refresh the entire blog from branding to platform.
-Our website is currently operating using WordPress via SiteGround (referral link).
-I can be a tad obsessive about researching options before deciding, but thus far I’m really happy to have made the choice to go with SiteGround for my hosting and more.
+When Green in Real Life outgrew its old construct, I decided to make a switch not only to a custom domain, but to rebuild and refresh the entire blog.
+The blog is currently operating using WordPress via SiteGround (referral link).
+I can be a tad obsessive about researching options before deciding, but so far I’m happy to have gone with SiteGround for hosting.
 Their packages made the transition much simpler and smoother, and I’m already planning to shift my other (unrelated to this blog) domains and websites to their services when time and other commitments allow me to make the swap.

 Blog Resources and Tools